 Yes.
 Any hair loss caused during chemotherapy is not permanent, and this side effect should never act as a deterrent for people who have been advised to undergo chemotherapy.

 No treatment can guarantee your hair won’t fall out during or after chemotherapy.
-Several therapies have been investigated as possible ways to prevent hair loss, but none has been effective.
+Several therapies investigate possible ways to prevent hair loss, but none has been effective.

 Coping with hair loss

-These tips can help if you are worried about hair loss or thinning from cancer treatment.
+These tips can help if you worry about hair loss or thinning from cancer treatment.

 - Ask about a wig before you start treatment to match the color and texture of your natural hair.